 3. Soak in the tub for at least 12 minutes (or 20, for constipation).

-For added aromatherapy benefits, add essential oils like lavender, peppermint, or tea tree to your bath.
+For added aromatherapy benefits, add essential oils like lavender, peppermint, or tea tree to your bath (always perform a patch test before trying a new essential oil).
 Or take more than 12 minutes to really relax and enjoy some personal time.

 For smaller applications, you can make an Epsom salt paste.
-If you want to use the salt on certain parts of the body, you can make a paste with a small amount of salt and water and spread over the affected part of the body.
+If you want to use the salt on certain areas, you can make a paste with a small amount of salt and water and spread over the affected part of the body.